dfordivam/distrib-task/README.md

 - Maximum throughput for number of messages sent

 ### Cons
-- Network stops if any node goes down
+- Network stops if any node goes down, the next implementation addresses this problem.

 ## Safe Ring

 This implementation has features like connecting to next available node in case one disconnects.
 And the disconnected node can again become part of the ring, once it comes online.
-This overcomes the biggest drawback of the normal ring network.
+This overcomes the biggest drawback of a simple ring network.

 These parameters are configurable in this mode and Hierarchical Ring